 Rhodes Waterside

-Monkey Bar at Rhodes Waterside
+Monkey Bar at Rhodes Waterside.

-There are play areas at Westfield in Chatswood, Burwood, Miranda, Parramatta and Eastgardens – The Broadway Shopping Centre has a good one for under-sixs, while The Homemaker Centre in Alexandria has a cute kids' playground.
-Stop off at Ikea at Tempe for super cheap meatballs and a play in Smaland, their supervised play area.
+There are play areas at Westfield in Chatswood, Burwood, Miranda, Parramatta and Eastgardens – The Broadway Shopping Centre has a good one for under-sixs.
+The Homemaker Centre in Alexandria has a cute kids' playground.
+Marrickville Metro has two kids' play areas, and Top Ryde City has a great enclosed play area with a cafe right next door!

 Want more indoor action?
 Check out our list of playgrounds in shopping centres.